icosa-foundation/open-brush-docs/user-guide.md

 ### **Play Tiltasaurus with your friends**

-Tiltasaurus is a virtual reality game where your friends can guess what you're drawing in Tilt Brush.
+Tiltasaurus is a virtual reality game where your friends can guess what you're drawing in Open Brush.
 To play Tiltasaurus:

-1. In Tilt Brush, make sure you are in Advanced Mode.
+1. In Open Brush, make sure you are in Advanced Mode.
 2. Go to the Menu panel \(below your palette\) and select "**More Options...**" &gt; **Labs** &gt; **Tiltasaurus.**
 3. The player wearing the headset will see a card with a word or phrase to draw.
 4. The player who is not wearing the headset will see a category displayed on the computer desktop, but will not see the word or phrase on the card.
 5. As the player in the headset begins to draw, the player looking at the desktop can guess the word or phrase.
 6. Once they guess correctly, you can switch and start again.
 Clear the current drawing and get a new word or phrase by hitting **Refresh** on the card.
-7. Adding Tiltasaurus.json to the Documents/Tilt Brush folder will let you add your own list of words.
+7. Adding Tiltasaurus.json to the Documents/Open Brush folder will let you add your own list of words.

 ## **Make moving creations using audio reactive brushes**